North Texas Mosquito Season: When It Starts, When It Peaks, and How to Prepare

 March–April: The Wake-Up

-When nighttime temperatures consistently stay above 50°F, overwintering mosquito eggs begin hatching.
-Asian tiger mosquito eggs that survived winter in dry containers along fence lines and gutters hatch with the first spring rains.
+As nighttime temperatures consistently rise above 50°F, overwintering mosquito eggs begin to hatch.
+Asian tiger mosquito eggs, which survive winter in dry containers, hatch with the first spring rains.

 May–June: The Ramp-Up

-Temperatures consistently above 80°F accelerate the mosquito lifecycle to just 7–10 days.
-Spring rains create abundant breeding habitat.
-Asian tiger mosquitoes and house mosquitoes are now both active in high numbers.
+With temperatures consistently above 80°F, the mosquito lifecycle accelerates to just 7–10 days.
+Spring rains provide abundant breeding habitats, and both Asian tiger and house mosquitoes become highly active.

 July–September: Peak Season